 Walking Athens: The Best Way to see the 12 Lesser Known Sites of Athens, Greece

-Athens is one of the most walkable cities in Greece, and similar to most European cities, the best way to see the sites is on foot.
-You may see "more" by hopping around to the most famous sites, but you'll miss out on immersing yourself in the city and its unique culture.
+Athens is one of the most walkable cities in Greece, and similar to most European cities, the best way to see the sites of Athens is on foot.
+You may see "more" by hopping around to the most famous sites, via car or subway, but you'll miss out on immersing yourself in the city and its unique culture.

 Visiting Greece emerged from a very stressful period in our lives.
 Not exactly a spontaneous trip, but definitely one not planned well in advance.
-Wanting more control and needing a project, we opted to organize the epic island-hopping adventure ourselves.
-In the end, we created a rough itinerary that landed us in Mykonos, Delos, Naxos, Santorini, but it all started in Athens.
+Wanting more control (and needing a project), we opted to organize an epic trip of a lifetime, island-hopping adventure.
+In the end, we created an itinerary that landed us in Mykonos, Delos, Naxos, Santorini, but it all started in Athens.

 One Day Walking Itinerary for Athens, Greece: